RicardoIT-Web/Love_Running_Members_log/README.md

 # Future Features

-* Add validation to ensure User only provides float or integer responses to their daily runs.
-* Add a new feature that will display previous weeks runs and total distance to returning users.
+* Add a new feature that will display previous weeks' runs and total distances to returning users.
-* Add feature to display previous weeks BMI rating to returning users.
+* Add feature to display previous weeks' BMI rating to returning users.
 * Add round up of User BMI rating to 2 decimal points.